20squares/blog/_posts/2025-04-15-lido-dual-governance.md

   where params = (modelBayesianGameParametersTestProposal payoffLDO payoffStETHHolders)
 ```

 In these scenarios, players are uncertain about the effect of a proposal.
-They do receive a private signal about how they are affected though.
+However, they do receive a private signal about how they are affected.
 In the first game, both players are perfectly informed about actual consequences; in the second game both players receive totally uninformative signals; and in the second game the first player is perfectly informed and the second player is totally uninformed - he does observe the action of the first player though (and might infer something from his actions).

 In the first case, sharing the burden is an option as before.
 In the second case, when being totally uninformed, players have to rely on their priors.
 In this case, it depends on the subjective believes.
 If player deem the threat to their assets sufficiently high, they will leave the system.
 If they don't, they will stay in the system.
 Lastly, in the third case, additional dynamics can follow.
 If the first player stakes, the second player can take this as a signal about the proposal being detrimental and follow him.
 Under certain conditions the first player - anticipating the second player's moves - can exploit this by staking a sufficiently high amount that the second player then adds on.